Nustendi 180mg/10mg film-coated tablets

 Clinical efficacy and safety

 Ezetimibe 10 mg has been shown to reduce the frequency of cardiovascular events.
-The effect of bempedoic acid on cardiovascular morbidity and mortality has not been determined.

-The efficacy of Nustendi was assessed in a sensitivity analysis of 301 patients who received treatment in Study 1002-053.
+The efficacy of Nustendi was assessed in a sensitivity analysis of 301 patients who received treatment in CLEAR Combo (Study 1002-053).
 This analysis excluded all data from 3 sites (81 patients) due to systematic patient non-compliance with all the four treatments.
 The study was a 4-arm, multi-centre, randomised, double-blind, parallel-group, 12-week trial in patients with high cardiovascular risk and hyperlipidaemia.
 Patients randomised 2:2:2:1, received either Nustendi orally at a dose of 180 mg/10 mg per day (n=86), bempedoic acid 180 mg per day (n=88), ezetimibe 10 mg per day (n=86), or placebo once daily (n=41) as add-on to a maximum tolerated statin therapy.
 Maximum tolerated statin therapy could include statin regimens other than daily dosing or no statin.
 Patients were stratified by cardiovascular risk and baseline statin intensity.
 Patients on simvastatin 40 mg per day or higher were excluded from the trial.

 Nustendi significantly reduced LDL-C from baseline to week 12 compared with placebo (-38.0%; 95% CI: -46.5%, -29.6%; p < 0.001).
 The maximum LDL-C lowering effects were observed as early as week 4 and efficacy was maintained throughout the trial.
 Nustendi also significantly reduced non-HDL-C, apo B, and TC (see table 2).